bvpav/thwart_tokenmonster/README.md

 2. Edit in the malicious webhook in `thwart_tokenmonster.py`
 3. `python thwart_tokenmonster.py`
 4. Sit back, relax and enjoy the show
+5. Terminate the script and the webhook will automatically be deleted.

 ## :pushpin: TODO

+- [X] Delete the webhook on exit
 - [ ] Improve generated system information
     - [ ] Use only existing `processor` strings
     - [ ] Make `platform_version` yield more believable strings